How to Break the Rules for the Best NaNoWriMo Ever

 Are you considering NaNoWriMo, but you're not sure what project you should tackle right now?
 Take the next fifteen minutes to make a list of all the writing projects you're currently working on and the goals you have for your writing in the next month.
 Use that list to determine what your rebellious NaNoWriMo project will be.
 If you have any time left, get started on that project right now!

-When you’re done, share your writing practice and your NaNoWriMo goal in the comments below.
-One of the best parts of NaNoWriMo is the community of writers all writing together, so be sure to leave feedback and encouragement on your fellow writers’ posts!
+When you're done, share your writing practice and your NaNoWriMo goal in the practice box below.
+One of the best parts of NaNoWriMo is the community of writers all writing together, so be sure to leave feedback and encouragement on your fellow writers' posts!